Julle98/FolderFileAnalyzer/README.md

 - Option to blur file paths for privacy
 - Save results to CSV
 - Temporary folder cleanup and cache clearing
-- Remembers your settings between sessions
+- Remembers your settings between sessions and opened them back

 ---